pintafontes/IoT-Rural/README.md

 # IoT no Rural

+NOTE: In the near future there will be an english version of this documentation

 Este espazo serve para construir e promover recursos de IoT en entornos rurais.

 ## Motivación e _disclaimer_